 There is quite a bit of misinformation and misunderstanding in the world regarding whether HEAVEN exists or not, how it is decided who goes to heaven, is there anyone in heaven RIGHT NOW and so forth.
 To further study about heaven, please read What happens AFTER we die?

-To answer your question about what does it mean to WALK with our Creator, let us take a look again at Hebrews 11.
+To answer your question about what does it mean to WALK with our Creator, let us take a look at Hebrews 11.
 Verse 5 says that before Enoch was taken (taken away from those who wanted to harm him because he was righteous, NOT taken to heaven!) he pleased the Eternal.
 Then it states in verse 6 that whoever wishes to please him must KNOW he exists and that he rewards those who do his will.
-Noah, who also walked with God, moved out of faith to build an ark to save the human race (verse 7).
+Noah, who also walked with him, moved out of faith to build an ark to save the human race (verse 7).

 |7.
 By faith Noah, after being divinely instructed by God about the things he could not yet see, was moved with fear and prepared an ark for the salvation of his house; through which he condemned the world and became heir of the righteousness which is by faith (Hebrews 11:7, HBFV throughout).|

 Enoch and Noah BELIEVED (had faith in) the Eternal and what he said.
 Anyone who believes and obeys Him has a special relationship with him.
 Obedience is evident when one lives by His commandments.
 If we do not obey, we do not have faith.
 The New Testament makes it abundantly plain about what it takes to know, love and walk with our Creator.

 3. And by this standard we know that we know Him: if we keep His COMMANDMENTS.
 6. Anyone who claims to dwell in Him is obligating himself also to walk . . .
 (1John 2:3, 6)

 10. For we are His workmanship, created in Christ Jesus unto the good works that God ordained beforehand in order that we might walk in them (Ephesians 5:10)